miketheman/fullstack/README.md

 Customizations
 ==============
 Nothing is perfect building blocks, but I tried to stay as close to the original as possible.

-* `apache2` cookbook:
-    * added a template for default system config and attribute for prefork mode
-    * commented out the behavior of creating a default site.
-Ref: [COOK-1257](http://tickets.opscode.com/browse/COOK-1257)
-* `munin` cookbook:
-    * added a platform-specific template to group servers by role
-    * a minor directory permissions issue that exists with the munin 1.4.6 package, fixed in 1.4.7
-    * migrated to bleeding edge of the cookbook version from github for some new features

 Prep work
 =========